2017 World TeamTennis season: Competition format

 The 2017 World TeamTennis season included six teams.
 Each team played a 14-match regular-season schedule with seven home and seven away matches.
-The top two teams in the regular season qualified for the World TeamTennis Final at the Omni La Costa Resort and Spa in Carlsbad, California, the home court of the San Diego Aviators.
+The top two teams in the regular season qualified for the World TeamTennis Final at Omni La Costa Resort & Spa in Carlsbad, California, the home court of the San Diego Aviators.
 The higher seed was treated as the "home" team in the WTT Final and had the right to determine the order of play.
 The winner of the WTT Final was awarded the King Trophy.

 League business

 On March 13, 2017, WTT announced that Billie Jean King had sold most of her majority ownership interest in the league to Mark Ein, founder and owner of the Washington Kastles, Fred Luddy, owner of the San Diego Aviators, and LionTree Partners, a merchant banking firm.
 Ein was named Chairman of WTT, and Ilana Kloss was to remain CEO and Commissioner of the league through the 2017 season.
-"After 42 seasons of World TeamTennis, Ilana and I feel this is the time to pass the baton to Mark Ein and Fred Luddy and entrust the legacy of WTT as an innovative force in tennis to them and their team," said King.
-"I will continue to be part of the league as a minority owner and as the owner of the Philadelphia Freedoms, and I am confident the league will continue to grow and prosper under Mark and Fred’s leadership."
+"After 42 seasons of World TeamTennis, Ilana and I feel this is the time to pass the baton to Mark Ein and Fred Luddy and entrust the legacy of WTT as an innovative force in tennis to them and their team", said King.
+"I will continue to be part of the league as a minority owner and as the owner of the Philadelphia Freedoms, and I am confident the league will continue to grow and prosper under Mark and Fred's leadership."